Adjudicating Tangled Terminal States on Tiny Graphs With Three Different Approaches

 Summary of Results

-I adjudicated all Tangled terminal states for both three- and four-vertex complete game board graphs using three different approaches — a numerical Schrodinger Equation solver, a specially tuned simulated annealing approach run on the s=1 Hamiltonian, and a D-Wave Advantage2.4 system using multiple embeddings.
-I found 100% agreement between all three for all terminal states for both graphs.
-There was excellent agreement in detail between the three, with some noise arising in the case of the quantum annealer from what I suspect is single variable bias noise, which is particularly dangerous for vertices that are not coupled to any other vertices.
-I was unable to easily remote this noise source as the function that is supposed to do it was not working together with my multiple embedding scheme.
+I adjudicated all Tangled terminal states for both three- and four-vertex complete game board graphs using three different approaches — a numerical Schrodinger Equation solver, a specially tuned simulated annealing approach run on the s=1 Hamiltonian, and a D-Wave Advantage2.5 system.
+I found 100% agreement between all three for all terminal state adjudications for both graphs.

 Here are files that contain the adjudication results, which can be used as ground truth for Tangled on these two graphs (all three methods agree on all states!).

-They are pickle files of python dictionaries with the terminal state as a string as key, and value the adjudication as a string (one of ‘red’, ‘blue’ or ‘draw’).
+They are pickle files of Python dictionaries with the terminal state as a string as keys, and values the adjudication as a string (one of ‘red’, ‘blue’, or ‘draw’).

 Previous